asadm/SPHjs/README.md

 ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Getting started
-* Clone or Download the repo.
-* Run the index.html through any webserver.
-Due to browser's security problems.
-* Modify, as you please.
-Do tell me what you come up with :)